alinacalin/alinacalin.github.io/resume.md

 Project Manager with international collaborations, secured 1.8mil GBP non-dilutive funding for CR&D projects which were managed and delivered successfully. <br>
 * **2. Teaching Assistant at Babes-Bolyai University, Faculty of Mathemaics and Computer Science** (2014-2022) Teaching and Research. <br>
-Experience with on-site and online teaching of Operating Systems (Linux, Bash, C, POSIX Threads and sync mechanisms, IPC), Assembly NASM Windows/Unix (x32, x64), Functional and Logic Programming (LISP, Prolog), Machine Learning (Python, Tensorflow 2, Scikit Learn).
+Experience with on-site and online teaching of Operating Systems (Linux, Bash, C, POSIX Threads and sync mechanisms, IPC), Assembly NASM Windows/Unix (x32, x64), Functional and Logic Programming (LISP, Prolog), Machine Learning and Data Analysis (Python, Tensorflow 2, Keras, Scikit Learn).
 A portfolio collection of scripts, games and snippets at the [Git Repository](https://github.com/alinacalin/Scripts-Portfolio).

 ## Education
 **Computer Science in English BcS, MSc, PhD**